RJWoodhead/FRC3DP/README.md

 [IntakePrototype](IntakePrototype/IntakePrototype.md) - a simple 3D-printable prototyping system for testing intake geometries.

 [Compendium of Useful Parts](Useful/Useful.md) - a variety of miscellaneous small parts that you may find useful.
-Latest addition is an actively cooled VH-109 radio case.
+Latest additions center around the Mk5n swerve module and Kraken motors.

 [Miscellaneous Electronics](Misc/Misc.md) - Some boards that might be helpful; currently includes a Sparkmax data port breakout board and a Canbus patch panel.